BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Method

 The overview of BoxDreamer is illustrated in Fig.~\ref{fig:pipeline}.
 Our method takes a query image $I_q$ and a set of reference images $\{I_0, \dots, I_i\}$ as input, along with the corresponding object detections $\{\mathcal{M}_0, \dots, \mathcal{M}_i\}$ to identify the object of interest, and aims to output the object pose $\mathbf{\xi}_q$.

-To this end, we utilize an any off-the-shelf reconstruction method to obtain the point cloud $\mathbf{P}$ of the target object, along with its 3D bounding box $\mathbf{B}$ and corresponding reference poses $\{\mathbf{\xi}_0, \dots, \mathbf{\xi}_i\}$ (see Sec.~\ref{sec:object_bounding_box_recognition}).
+To this end, we utilize an off-the-shelf reconstruction method to obtain the point cloud $\mathbf{P}$ of the target object, along with its 3D bounding box $\mathbf{B}$ and corresponding reference poses $\{\mathbf{\xi}_0, \dots, \mathbf{\xi}_i\}$ (see Sec.~\ref{sec:object_bounding_box_recognition}).

-Then, we propose a novel bounding box estimation network to predict the projection $\mathbf{{b}}_q$ of the query view's object bounding box.
-Based on these predictions, we establish 2D-3D correspondences between the predicted 2D box corners $\mathbf{b}_q$ and the reconstructed 3D box corners $\mathbf{B}$, and recover the query object pose $\mathbf{\xi}_q$ using the PnP algorithm (see Sec.~\ref{sec:object_pose_estimation}).
+Then, we propose a novel bounding box estimation network to predict the projected box corners $\mathbf{b}_q$ in the query view.
+Based on these predictions, we first establish 2D-3D correspondences between the predicted 2D corners $\mathbf{b}_q$ and the reconstructed 3D corners $\mathbf{B}$, then recover the query object pose $\mathbf{\xi}_q$ using the PnP algorithm (see Sec.~\ref{sec:object_pose_estimation}).